rdsq/pip-requirements/README.md

 It adds buttons for `pip freeze` and `pip install -r` commands to the taskbar of requirements editors

-## Command Pallete
+## Command Palette

-You can also use these commands from the Command Pallete, but this is not very useful
+You can also use these commands from the Command Palette, but this is not very useful

-## Commands

 - `Pip Requirements: Install`: install requirements from the current file
-- `Pip Recuirements: Freeze`: write all installed packages to the current file
+- `Pip Requirements: Freeze`: write all installed packages to the current file

-- `Pip Requirements: Install manually`: install requirements from the selected file
-- `Pip Requirements: Freeze manually`: write all installed packages to the selected file
+## Not Command Palette Commands

+You cannot use those from the Command Palette, but you can use those through the VSCode API or the keybindings menu, but only after activating the extension

+- `pip-requirements.install-manual` - Install the requirements with manually defined path
+- `pip-requirements.freeze-manual` Freeze the requirements with manually defined path

 ## Editor Context Menu